 Combating the internal and external effects of aging has long been a focus of health and wellness industries.
 While the field of biotechnology focuses on ways to slow cell death and replace dying cells, society is embracing Aging Reinvented, disrupting the stereotypical expectations that are typically attributed to older generations.

 This desire to realize the body’s potential is related to the trend of Human Optimization.
 R&D and investment in technologies, products, and procedures are advancing this field.
-Ranging from restorative surgeries and 3D Bioprinting to bionic implants, assistive tech, and CRISPR gene-editing therapies, these developments serve to augment human capabilities and improve not only longevity but also the quality of life.
+Ranging from restorative surgeries and Bioelectronic Medicine to Synthetic Biological Engineering and CRISPR gene-editing therapies, these developments serve to augment human capabilities and improve not only longevity but also the quality of life.

 The pandemic deepened long-standing inequalities in access to healthcare based on social determinants such as race, gender, economic stability, and health literacy.
 Issues of health equity have come to the fore along with the underlying drivers, including structural flaws in the health system and systemic and unintentional bias.
 These biases can wind up encoded in data models and analytics tools when left undetected, thereby perpetuating existing health inequities.
 Artificial intelligence models used in augmenting decision-making must be trained on more diverse image and data sets to promote equity and result in fair, consistent outcomes.